Federal Trade Commission.

 Several commenters also contend that there is still significant non-compliance with the rule by eye care practitioners, especially the automatic release requirement.
 OAA cites a survey conducted in March 1997 that showed, according to OAA, that 29.3% of patients did not receive their prescriptions and 10.1% were refused their prescriptions when they requested them.
 In addition, anecdotal evidence in the record claims that the overwhelming majority of eye doctors who dispense eyewear do not automatically give patients their eyeglass prescriptions.

 By contrast, commenters who argue for repeal of the eyeglass prescription release rule generally also urge the agency to adopt an “upon request” standard if the rule is retained.
-According to AOA, many, if not most, patients want to purchase their eyeglasses from the eye care practitioners providing their eye examination, or from an affiliated optical chain.
+According to AOA, many, if not most, patients want to purchase their eyeglasses from the eye care practitioners providing their eye Start Printed Page 5453examination, or from an affiliated optical chain.
 Commenters supporting this revision of the rule contend that patients generally are aware of their right to obtain their eyeglass prescriptions, and that those who want their prescriptions routinely ask for and receive them.
 As such, these commenters argue, the automatic release of eyeglass prescriptions to all patients, including those who do not want them, is inefficient and wasteful.